 kneat.com's operating results could be adversely affected by any weakening of economic conditions kneat.com's overall performance depends in part on worldwide economic conditions.
 Certain economies have experienced periods of downturn as a result of a multitude of factors, including, but not limited to, turmoil in the credit and financial markets, concerns regarding the stability and viability of major financial institutions, declines in gross domestic product, rising inflation and interest rates, increases in unemployment and volatility in commodity prices and worldwide stock markets, and excessive government debt.
 The severity and length of time that a downturn in economic and financial market conditions may persist, as well as the timing, strength and sustainability of any recovery, are unknown and are beyond kneat.com's control.
 During such downturns, many customers may delay or reduce technology purchases.
 Contract negotiations may become more protracted or conditions could result in reductions in the licensing of kneat.com's software product and the sale of cloud and other services, longer sales cycles, pressure on kneat.com's margins, difficulties in collection of accounts receivable or delayed payments, increased default risks associated with kneat.com's accounts receivables, slower adoption of new technologies and increased price competition.
 In addition, deterioration of the global credit markets could adversely impact kneat.com's ability to complete licensing transactions and services transactions, including maintenance and support renewals.
-Brexit has created economic and political uncertainty and the impact of it may not be fully known for several years.
-The consequences of Brexit may cause some of our customers or potential customers to reduce spending and/or may result in new regulatory and cost challenges for Kneat and its customers in that region.
-These adverse conditions could result in reductions in revenues from our United Kingdom based customers, slower adoption of new technologies as new regulations are put in place, and increased price competition if tariffs are implemented.
-In addition, impacts related to political instability, including Russia's invasion of Ukraine, may heighten many risks and uncertainties and could have a material adverse impact on our business.
+In addition, impacts related to global political instability may heighten many risks and uncertainties and could have a material adverse impact on our business.
 Any of these events, as well as a general weakening of, or declining corporate confidence in, the global economy, or a curtailment in government or corporate spending could delay or decrease kneat.com's revenues, and therefore have a material adverse effect on its business, operating results and financial condition.